moody/Waffle/README.md

 }):Layout()
 ```

 The root is a node like any other: `frame`, `frameFactory`, `key`, `hidden`, and `onLayout` all work the same way they do for a child, and a root's own `frameFactory` just has no parent to receive as an argument, since nothing sits above it.
-The one real difference is `width`/`height`: an ordinary child only needs its own main-axis dimension, its parent supplies the cross axis; the root has no parent to supply anything, so it needs both, given directly or computed via `"AUTO"` (only legal along its own main axis, given its own `direction`).
+The one real difference is `width`/`height`: an ordinary child only needs its own main-axis dimension, its parent supplies the cross axis; the root has no parent to supply anything, so it needs both, each given directly or computed via `"AUTO"` (on either axis).

 **Nesting.** A child with its own `children` becomes a nested container, laid out within its own resolved width/height once the parent knows it.